rpalovics/Alpenglow/docs/source/general/implement_python_model.rst

 The main difference from the previous one is the fact that our model now has an additional method, which is actually a generator.
 This iterates over all of the items that the model is aware of and produces item-score tuples.
 However, the items with nonzero scores are listed first.

-Additionally, there's one more very important part: the bound parameter of the method.
+There's one more very important part: the bound parameter of the method.
 This receives a function that always returns the score under which we are no longer interested in listing the items.
 I.e. if the bound is 1.0 and somehow we can guarantee that all the remaining items have a score below 1.0, we can stop iterating.
 When simply running an experiment this stays constant - the score of the positive item.
-However, in other cases, such as when the toplists are actually calculated, it will change based on the progress of the calculation.
+However, in other cases, such as when the toplists are actually calculated, it may change based on the progress of the calculation.

 We could further optimize this function by first sorting the nonzero transitions, but the above implementation already achieves a significant speedup: